tasneemkoushar/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/createEventVolunteerGroup/variables/createEventVolunteerGroup.md

 2. Checks if the specified event exists.
 3. Verifies that the current user is an admin of the event.
 4. Creates a new volunteer group for the event.
+5. Fetches or creates new volunteers for the group.
+6. Creates volunteer group membership records for the new volunteers.
-5. Updates the event to include the newly created volunteer group.
+7. Updates the event to include the new volunteer group.

 ## Param